Skip to content

 Frequently Asked Questions

-What LTV is typical?
+What loan-to-value is typical?

-What happens if gold price falls?
+What happens if the gold's market price falls?

-Is my gold safe with the lender?
+Is the pledged gold safe with the lender?

 Related Calculators